Semiconductors Career Paths

 Students who complete a graduate internship work in a wide variety of roles in government, clinical, and academic labs, as well as research and development in industry.
 Alumni develop skills which have been successfully transferred to a wide variety of science and analyst roles.
 A selection of roles is highlighted below.
 These example positions share core competencies: significant overlap of responsibilities between different roles is possible.

 Students who complete the semiconductors track work in a wide variety of engineering roles within the life science, semiconductor, and defense sectors, as well as peripheral sectors such as next-gen computing and autonomous vehicles.
 Alumni from this track develop skills which have been successfully transferred to a wide variety of engineering and management roles in manufacturing, hardware development, materials research, analytics, software development and research and development.
-A selection of roles is highlighted below.
+A selection of career examples for Semicondutor graduates is highlighted below.

 Process Engineer: Combines process knowledge and experimentation methods to maintain and improve the quality of a processing step, as well as trouble shoot when necessary.
 Example: Owns the plasma etch toolset at a semiconductor manufacturing company, meaning they are accountable for etch tools use and up time, while also in charge of conducting experiments to continuously improve process yield and throughput of the etch process.